-When it comes to travel, I think nothing of jumping on the first flight of the day, visiting a country, seeing some of the sights, have dinner somewhere, stay the night and then take the last flight back home on the following day.
 Sometimes when you don’t get a lot of days off to travel you have to learn to maximise the little amount of time you have!
-In today’s “48 Hours in…” guide I share my tried and tested itinerary on how to spend 2 Days in Dublin, Ireland.
-Including cool things to see and do, where to eat and where I stayed!
+I this post I share my tried and tested itinerary on what to see in Dublin in 2 days!
+Including cool things to see and do, where to eat in Dublin and where I stayed!

 Duration: 1 full day, 2 nights (Saturday – Monday)